fbpx

 Col. Ramon agreed to take it.
 He was one of seven astronauts on space shuttle Columbia.
 The image shows Ilan holding the tiny Torah given by Rabbi Dasberg to young Joachim.

-Tragically Col. Roman and the tiny Torah did not return from space.
+Tragically Col. Ramon and the tiny Torah did not return from space.
 On the morning of February 1, 2003, Columbia shattered upon reentry.
 It was a tragic moment for space exploration, Israel, America, and the holy artifact that had crossed oceans, survived the worst evil, and ascended into the heavens themselves.

 I struggle with the meaning of this tale.
 As a filmmaker, I would want the Torah that helped Joachim cling to life somehow survive the dangerous space mission and help the astronauts to survive too.